Advantages of incorporation for Business

 The benefits of incorporation go far beyond limited liability.
 A corporation can:

-• Build credibility with clients, banks and investors.
+• Build credibility with clients, banks, and investors

-• Offer easier access to financing, since lenders view corporations as more stable.
+• Offer easier access to financing, since lenders view corporations as more stable

-• Provide income-splitting opportunities among family members, reducing overall tax burden.
+• Provide income-splitting opportunities among family members, reducing overall tax burden

 For many Canadian businesses, incorporation also signals professionalism and stability.
-This perception alone can help you attract higher-value clients compared to operating as a sole proprietorship.
+This perception alone can help attract higher-value clients compared to operating as a sole proprietorship.

 Tax Advantages of Incorporation

-• Defer taxes by leaving profits in the company.
+• Defer taxes by leaving profits in the company

-• Split income with family members who are shareholders.
+• Split income with family members who are shareholders

 Incorporation for Canadian Businesses